kcl-tscm/Young_instructions/vayesta/README.rst

 1. **Set of modules:** A condensed set of instructions to install Vayesta_ in Young as text file.

+2. **Young.rst* :* Detailed set of instructions to use Vayesta_ in Young for mpi-parallel calculations.

 How to install Vayesta with mpi support:
 ==========================================